gpf225/coinex_excheng/doc/HTTP-Protocol.md

 7. source: String, source, up to 30 bytes
 8. fee_asset: String, asset to use as fee
 9. fee_discount: String, 0~1
-10. option: optional field, Integer
+10. option: Integer, 0 is default
     * bit 1: use stock fee only;
     * bit 2: use money fee only;
     * bit 3: unlimited min amount;
     * bit 5: fill or kill order;
+11. client_id: user self-define order id

 * result: order detail
 * error:
 10. balance not enough